 How to Become an Electrician in Alabama

-An electrician works exclusively on the electrical wiring of buildings, machines and equipment.
-They may install new wiring or repair existing electrical systems.
-The job field for electricians is steadily growing nationally.
-According to the U.S. Bureau of Labor Statistics (BLS), the state of Alabama should see a 12-percent increase of electricians working there by the year 2024.
+Electricians install and repair electrical wiring in buildings, machines, and equipment.
+They work on new installations and maintain existing systems.
+The demand for electricians is growing nationwide.
+According to the U.S. Bureau of Labor Statistics (BLS), the number of electricians in Alabama is expected to increase by 11% by 2030.
 [En Español]

 Search Electrician Programs